victor-o-silva/simple-specification/README.rst

    :target: https://badge.fury.io/py/simple-specification

-A simple pythonic implementation of the `Specification Pattern <https://www.martinfowler.com/apsupp/spec.pdf>`_ for Python 3.7 or higher.
+A simple pythonic implementation of the **Specification Pattern** [1]_ for Python 3.7 or higher.

+    The central idea of Specification is to separate the statement of how to match a candidate, from the candidate object that it is matched against.
+As well as its usefulness in selection, it is also valuable for validation and for building to order.

+..
+[1] `Specifications <https://www.martinfowler.com/apsupp/spec.pdf>`_, by Eric Evans and Martin Fowler.

 Installation
 ############